kant2002/EngLang/ideas.md

 Based on reading code from AppleScript and EnglishScript I came to conclusion that embedding simple mathy expressions is noble goal, and make language more practical.
 Reading formulas is already better for anybody who is somewhat technical.
-Reading same formulas in pure text is most likely inconvinience for everybody.
+Reading same formulas in pure text is most likely inconvenience for everybody.

 # Events